The holiday season is approaching.

 Something where we could co-create memories.

-While buying tickets to a big event or a getaway might only last a couple of days or a week, the memories will last longer than any mug or pair of shoes.
+While buying tickets to a big event or a getaway might only last a couple of days or a week, the memories will last longer than any mug, pair of shoes or latest hi-tech gadget.

 And that is more sustainable than a material gift where the packaging will get thrown out immediately, and, eventually… so will most gifts.